- Application Deadline:

 - August 1, 2023

 Fulton State Hospital (FSH) sponsors an APA-accredited, exciting, challenging, and varied doctoral psychology internship.
 Our Internship offers a variety of clinical opportunities that will supplement your current training, provide a solid foundation for work in a variety of settings, and the opportunity to develop specialized skills.
 Much of the training for the 2020-2021 interns took place at our new state-of-the-art High Security facility.

 We provide services to a challenging and diverse population with complex psychopathology.
 Our internship provides an atmosphere for interns to enhance personal and professional growth through a series of clinical rotations, didactic offerings, and opportunities for participation in special projects.

 The Internship year runs from August 1 through July 31.
-We offer two internship tracks, Forensic Treatment (program code 178311) and Forensic Evaluation (program code 178312).
+We offer two internship slots (program code 178311).
 Each program is organized into two, six-month major rotations and two, year-long minor rotations.
 Details are available by clicking on the links to the right, or by downloading our brochure.

 Applications for both of these tracks are due by November 1 (or next business day).
 We require that applicants submit a completed APPI.
 All applicants will be considered by both tracks, to assess goodness of fit.
 More information about the application process is available on our Eligibility and Application page.

-In the Forensic Treatment track, interns receive training in innovative, evidenced-based treatment and best practices within nationally recognized treatment programs targeting specific populations.
+In our program interns receive training in innovative, evidenced-based treatment and best practices within nationally recognized treatment programs targeting specific populations.
+We also offer the opportunity for interns to complete a Forensic Evaluation rotation with our certified forensic examiners.

 - Severe mood & behavioral dysregulation (New Outlook Program for Behavior and Mood Self-Management),